dotfiles-mac/dotfiles/README.md

 # GitHub Dotfiles

-This repository provides a comprehensive toolkit for developers, including global Git hooks for consistent commit standards and author identity, automated Mac setup scripts for essential development tools (Python, Node.js, Rust, Go, Flutter, etc.), security scanning bots (CodeQL and Trivy) for vulnerability detection, and a Dart-based version bump system.
+This repository provides a comprehensive toolkit for developers, including global Git hooks for consistent commit standards and author identity, automated Mac setup scripts with robust error handling and logging for essential development tools (Python, Node.js, Rust, Go, Flutter, etc.), security scanning bots (CodeQL and Trivy) for vulnerability detection, a Dart-based CLI with help and testing, and automated version bump system.
 It ensures secure, standardized, and efficient development workflows across projects.

 ## Installation